KrabCode/Sketches/readme/GUIManual.md

     - The sketch attempts to load the most recent state the first time `gui()` is called.
     - If you saved some values that break your sketch you can restore everything to default by deleting the file from your data/gui folder.
     - If you don't register a control element by the first time `gui()` is called, its previous settings will not be loaded.
-        - Beware of loops that are controlled by a slider and whose default number of iterations is 0, setting it to 1 allows any sliders inside to be loaded.
+        - Beware of loops that are controlled by a slider and whose default number of iterations is 0, setting it to 1 allows any saved values for the elements inside to be loaded.

 # Control elements